 The noodles in ramen are made from wheat flour, salt, water and varying ratios of alkaline mineral water (kansui).
 It is the amount of kansui that changes the texture of the noodles and allows them to be served in the soup without becoming soft or falling apart.
 The soup is often made from boiling pork or chicken bones, dried fish, mushrooms, onions and other ingredients to develop a deep flavour that is often unique to each store, and differing regions in Japan.
 The amount of meat and collagen in the cooking process of the soup results in a thick, rich broth that coats the noodles.
 The soup broth can then be flavoured with the most common choices being soy sauce, salt or miso.

 The crowning glory of ramen is the wide variety of toppings that are available to complete the dish.
-From perfectly boiled seasoned eggs with runny yolks, to fresh green onions, bean shoots or dried seaweed, the most hearty topping for ramen would have to be slices or barbecued or roasted pork (chashu).
+From perfectly boiled seasoned eggs with runny yolks to fresh green onions, bean shoots or dried seaweed, the most hearty topping for ramen would have to be slices or barbecued or roasted pork (chashu).
 With each venue promoting their ‘Special Ramen’ or ‘House Ramen’, trying the special ramen on offer in a restaurant is often the best way to taste the features of the local method and style of ramen with the chef’s selection of broth to match the toppings.

-When traveling around Kyoto or Japan, look out for signs that say ラーメン (Ramen) and take a look inside and try one of the chef’s recommended dishes.
+When travelling around Kyoto or Japan, look out for signs that say ラーメン (Ramen) and take a look inside and try one of the chef’s recommended dishes.
 This is the easiest way to become acquainted with authentic ramen if it is your first time.
 If, however, you are feeling more adventurous, or see something that you like on the menu, be sure to try it as you will not be disappointed!
 A common side dish served in ramen restaurants are pan fried dumplings (gyoza) or fried rice (chahan or yakimeshi).
 The combination of ramen and gyoza/ fried rice is common set available and is an affordable choice that can be enjoyed for lunch or dinner.

 An unmistakeable sound that you will surely hear inside of a ramen restaurant is the sound of diners loudly slurping their noodles through their teeth as they eat.
 Whilst it may seem a little strange at first, there is a reason behind the sounds.
 As ramen is served steaming hot to you, and you undeniably want to eat it straight way, slurping the noodles through your teeth allows the noodles and soup to cool down just enough so as to not burn your mouth.
 Give this technique a try when you are eating ramen in Japan as it has the added effect of letting the chef know that you are enjoying his meal.